tetsuwo/en-study/_posts/2022-12-30-help-the-beatles.md

 > (Help!)
 You know I need someone
 > Help!
 >
-> When I was younger so much younger than today
+> When I was younger, so much younger than today
 > I never needed anybody's help in any way
 > But now these days are gone, I'm not so self assured
 > Now I find I've changed my mind and opened up the doors